 I have always been interested in understanding the hierarchy of life and the complex interactions between organisms.
 My broad research interests can be divided into three areas:

-1) Butterflies.
+1) Butterfly evolution.
 At the age of 17 I volunteered at the Natural History Museum of London in the Lepidoptera collections.
 Dr Blanca Huertas, senior butterfly curator, gave me the opportunity to continue butterfly taxonomy research and return to the NHM several summers.
 In 2014, I started the taxonomic revision of a Neotropical butterfly genus from the Family Riodinidae and we expect to publish before the end of 2015.
 My PhD focuses on understanding how some butterfly species have adapted to a wide range of altitudes in the Andes/Amazon basin, using the well known Heliconius as a study system, and pinpointing the genomics and ecology of such adaptations.

 2) Eco-evolutionary dynamics.
 I am interested in the the effects of ongoing evolution on community ecology.
 I have collaborated with Dr Timothy Farkas, at the Nosil Lab, studying the effects of the evolution of Timema cristinae camouflage on the coexisting arthropod community and the cascading trophic effects on plants.
 We also carried out field experiments to test the effects of density-dependent selection on camouflage, and I co-authored the resulting paper published in Biology Letters.
 HERE